The Berghoff Bar

 What do you say about a restaurant that’s been in business over a century, surviving challenging periods in history such as prohibition, the Great Depression, world wars, and the recession?

-The Berghoff, one of Chicago’s oldest restaurants, will be celebrating 120 years in business under the same family’s ownership this year.
+The Berghoff, one of Chicago’s oldest restaurants, has been in business under the same family’s ownership for over 120 years.
 DANG, that’s quite impressive!!!!

 The natural thought goes to what’s their secret?